OzGav/ma-docs/music_assistant.markdown

 {% include integrations/config_flow.md %}

-During setup, if you are running MA in Docker, you will need the MA webserver and port (normally `YOUR_MA_IP_ADDRESS:8095`).
-If MA is running as an addon within HAOS then the server will be detected automatically.

-### Integration options

-??????

-### Manual configuration ?????????????????????
+### Manual configuration

-Alternatively, you can manually configure a Music Assistant server connection by selecting the "Configure Music Assistant server manually" when configuring a Music Assistant integration.
-This option is only available to users in "Advanced Mode".
-This will allow you to specify the server connection options which will be validated before setup is completed.
-The available options are described below:

-**Host**: The IP address or hostname of your Music Assistant server.

-## Update

-Notifications of new releases of Music Assistant Media Server are shown using an Update entity.
-Detailed release notes are provided.
+Under normal circumstances, Home Assistant will automatically discover your running Music Assistant Server.
+If there is something special about the HA or MA setup (e.g. the MA server is running as a remote docker container) or discovery is not working, it is possible to manually specify the URL to your Music Assistant server.

 ## Media player

 The Music Assistant media player platform will create media player entities for all players available in MA including those imported from Home Assistant.
-This is needed to enable the announcement functionality.
+This is needed to provide the full functionality Music Assistant has to offer.
 These entities will display media information, playback progress, and playback controls.
-Duplicated HA media player entities may be hidden.

 ### Action `media_player.play_media`